evgfitil/gophermart/README.md

     - One User can have multiple Orders.
     - Each Order belongs to exactly one User.

-- **Users** to **Balances**: One-to-One
-    - Each User has exactly one balance record.
-    - The balance record tracks the current and withdrawn balances of loyalty points.

-- **Users** to **Withdrawals**: One-to-Many
+- **Users** to **Transactions**: One-to-Many
-    - One User can initiate multiple withdrawals.
+    - One User can have multiple Transactions.
-    - Each withdrawal records the details of loyalty points being used to offset the costs of orders.

-- **Orders** to **Withdrawals**: Implicit
+    - Each Transaction belongs to exactly one User.
-    - Withdrawals reference Orders via the order_number.
-    - This relationship is not enforced by a foreign key constraint but is logically implied by the unique attribute of order_number.

 ### System interaction flow diagram